Putin gas cutoff shakes up Europe at little cost to Kremlin

 “We believe that a change of payments which conforms to sanctions laws and the Russian decree is possible,” the company said in a statement.
 “What’s clear is that Uniper will continue to pay in euros.”

 The company declined to say when and under what conditions it would open the ruble account.
-It said “doing without Russian gas at short notice isn’t possible, it would have dramatic consequences for our national economy.”
+It said it’s coordinating with the German government but that “doing without Russian gas at short notice isn’t possible, it would have dramatic consequences for our national economy.”

-That’s why EU sanctions so far have avoided Russian oil and gas.
-German Chancellor Olaf Scholz acknowledged Thursday that “any interruption would have consequences for the economic situation.”

 “How can we have a joint energy response if different countries are doing, or not, business with Putin?” he said.